 When processing grievances, there are several important guidelines to consider:

-- Check the grievant's title and employment status to determine if he/she is included in a union eligible classification.
+- Check the grievant's title and employment status to determine if they are included in a union eligible classification.

 - Note the supervisor's respondent obligations under the grievance procedure.